DavidAppleyard.com

 (3) More Japanese companies are adopting western styles of management.

-(4) BrE The Conservative Party adopted David Cameron as its leader in 2005.
+(4) BrE The Conservative Party adopted David Cameron as leader in 2005.

 affect + effect The noisy crowd affected the tennis star's concentration.